wavemaker/docs/learn/installation/wme-setup-guide-maintenance.md

 1. Take a screenshot of the installation failure message.
 2. From the left panel, click Support Center and Download Logs. [![](/learn/assets/WME_trouble.png)](/learn/assets/WME_trouble.png)
-3. Send the screenshot of the failure message along with the downloaded log file to [WaveMaker Support](mailto: support@wavemaker.com)
+3. Send the screenshot of the failure message along with the downloaded log file to [WaveMaker Support](mailto:support@wavemaker.com).

 ### Troubleshooting WaveMaker Enterprise VM after Setup